 This is the third part of my look into the history of Tanner Street in Bermondsey, which has been known by three names over the past 500 years: Five Foot Lane, Russell Street and Tanner Street.

-Bermondsey Parish Council adopted a policy of renaming some roads to reflect the area’s industry, and Russell Street became Tanner Street in 1881.
+Bermondsey Parish Council renamed some roads to reflect the area’s industry, and Russell Street became Tanner Street in 1881.
 Upper Russell Street was renamed Morocco Street in 1897, whilst Market Street became Leathermarket Street in 1898.

 At the turn of the 19th century, Tanner Street saw a significant change.
 Tower Bridge Road, connecting Tower Bridge and Bermondsey New Road, opened in 1902, splitting Tanner Street and other local roads in two on its way.
 The new road bypassed St Mary Magdalen Churchyard but involved the compulsory purchase and demolition of 150 properties.